-1
+Figure 1: Internal Memory Interface

 Building the system

 The next steps take you through the process of configuring and connecting the required modules to assemble a fully integrated on chip memory interface that self-tests for functionality.
 The steps take you from assembly to the hardware validation of the design.